LT-Intro-To-AI-SY2425/a5-sudoku-solver-camdenwush/a5_writeup.md

 1. How do the performance and efficiency of the Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms compare when solving Sudoku puzzles?
 In what scenarios might one approach be preferable over the other?

+In my case DFS is typically more efficient for solving Sudoku puzzles because it focuses on a single path until a solution is found or backtracking is needed, reducing memory usage compared to BFS.
+BFS, is more exhaustive but is more memory-intensive, which is better for finding multiple solutions, though this is rare in Sudoku.

 2. How did the choice of data structures (like the Stack for DFS and Queue for BFS) impact the implementation and functionality of the algorithms?
 Are there alternative data structures or design patterns that could have been used to achieve the same objectives?

+The choice of a stack for DFS and a queue for BFS directly changes the traversal order: DFS traverses deeper paths first, while BFS traverses all nodes at a level before moving deeper.
+Alternatives like priority queues or recursion (DFS) can achieve similar objectives, and design patterns like constraint propagation or heuristic-driven searches (A*) can improve functionality by focusing on promising paths.

 3. Considering the current implementation, how might the Sudoku solver be adapted or extended for larger puzzles or different types of grid-based logic games?
 How can the lessons learned from this assignment be applied to real-world problem-solving or optimization challenges?

+The Sudoku solver can be adapted for larger puzzles or other grid-based games by optimizing constraint-checking mechanisms, implementing heuristic-driven searches, and using advanced techniques like recursive backtracking with memoization.
+Using more memory efficent languagues might also help for larger puzzles.
+Lessons from this assignment—such as the importance of efficient algorithms, problem-specific heuristics, and modular design—are important for real-world like challenges in scheduling.